rustls/rustls-ffi/README.md

 #### Post-Quantum X25519MLKEM768 Key Exchange

-Post-quantum-secure key exchange using [X25519MLKEM768][] is supported when using the `aws-lc-rs` cryptography provider.
-At this time default support places `X25519MLKEM768` at a lower negotiation priority.
+Post-quantum-secure key exchange using [X25519MLKEM768][] is supported when using the `aws-lc-rs` cryptography provider and offered by default at the highest priority.

-By enabling the `prefer-post-quantum` feature flag the `X25519MLKEM768` key exchange will be used as the most preferred key exchange algorithm.
-We expect to add this feature to the crate's default features in a future release.
+By disabling the `prefer-post-quantum` feature flag the `X25519MLKEM768` key exchange will be offered at a lower negotiation priority.

 [X25519MLKEM768]: https://datatracker.ietf.org/doc/draft-kwiatkowski-tls-ecdhe-mlkem